News & Updates

 The FAASafety.gov website has Notices, FAAST Blasts, online courses, webinars and more on key general aviation safety topics.

-Check out the 2016 GA Safety Enhancements (SEs) fact sheets on the main FAA Safety Briefing website, including Flight Risk Assessment Tools.
+Check out the 2016 GA Safety Enhancements (SEs) fact sheets on the main FAA Safety Briefingwebsite, including Engine Maintenance and Performance Monitoring.

 The WINGS Pilot Proficiency Program helps pilots build an educational curriculum suitable for their unique flight requirements.
 It is based on the premise that pilots who maintain currency and proficiency in the basics of flight will enjoy a safer and more stress-free flying experience.